Korean literati purges: Purge of Sarim scholars

-Jo Gwang-jo was completely caught off guard by the turn of the event.
+Cho Kwangjo was completely caught off guard by the turn of events.
 The Sarim faction had scored its biggest victory just four days earlier when Jungjong granted their petition to revoke special status for 70 Hungu officials.
 He continued to believe that Jungjong was misled by wicked Hungu ministers and was confident that he could persuade the king of his loyalty once he could face him in the interrogation.
 He wrote to Jungjong of his fear of this incident becoming a bloody purge and entreated that he would not regret dying ten thousand times if only he could be granted an audience.
 However, he would never have a chance to see Jungjong again.
-Amid petitions for leniency, Jungjong commuted the death sentence to exile, and Jo Gwang-jo was exiled to Neung-ju.
-But less than a month later, Jungjong fired many ministers who entreated on Jo's behalf and reinstated Jo's death sentence by poison.
-Before drinking poison, Jo wrote a death poem declaring his loyalty and bowed four times toward the palace.
+Amid petitions for leniency, Jungjong commuted the death sentence to exile, and Cho Kwangjo was exiled to Neung-ju.
+But less than a month later, Jungjong fired many ministers who had entreated on Cho's behalf and reinstated Cho's death sentence by poison.
+Before drinking poison, Cho wrote a death poem declaring his loyalty and bowed four times toward the palace.
 Later when there was a severe drought in the country, people believed that it was heaven's punishment for killing an innocent seonbi.

-Kim Jung and three others were executed as well in 1520, and dozens of Sarim scholars were exiled.
+Kim Chŏng and three others were executed as well in 1520, and dozens of Sarim scholars were exiled.
 Many others left the central government in protest and retreated to rural provinces.
-In 1521, Ahn Dang's son allegedly plotted to assassinate Nam Gon and Shim Jung, for which a dozen people including Ahn Dang were executed.
+In 1521, An Tang's son allegedly plotted to assassinate Nam Kon and Sim Chŏng, for which a dozen people including An Tang were executed.
 In all, 225 officials were affected by the purge.
-Most of Jo's reforms were rescinded with his fall.
+Most of Cho's reforms were rescinded with his fall.

-In the end, Jungjong abruptly abandoned his reformist agenda because he either lost confidence in Jo Gwango-jo's programs or feared that he would become too powerful in the future.
-While Jungjong and Jo Gwang-jo shared the reformist agenda, Jungjong was also chiefly interested in solidifying royal authority whereas the latter was more concerned with neo-Confucian ideology, in which the king must be governed and restricted by teachings of Confucius and Mencius.
+In the end, Jungjong abruptly abandoned his reformist agenda because he either lost confidence in Cho Kwangjo's programs or feared that he would become too powerful in the future.
+While Jungjong and Cho Kwangjo shared the reformist agenda, Jungjong was also chiefly interested in solidifying royal authority whereas the latter was more concerned with neo-Confucian ideology, in which the king must be governed and restricted by teachings of Confucius and Mencius.

 The Third Literati Purge of 1519 was widely viewed as a missed opportunity to fulfill ideal neo-Confucian society by later generations because Joseon politics soon degenerated into power struggle among in-laws and relatives of the royal family.
-Later its victims, called Gimyo Sarim or "Wise men of Gimyo," were venerated as Confucian martyrs while instigators became symbols of wickedness for many generations (For instance, fermented fish of lowest quality is still called Gonjangyi, combined word from Nam Gon and Shim Jung's given names).
-Nam Gon, one of main instigators who fabricated the conspiracy, regretted his role in the purge late in his life and willed that all his writings be burnt.
+Later its victims, called Kimyo Sarim or "Wise men of Kimyo," were venerated as Confucian martyrs while instigators became symbols of wickedness for many generations (For instance, fermented fish of lowest quality is still called Gonjangyi, combined word from Nam Kon and Sim Chŏng's given names).
+Nam Kon, one of main instigators who fabricated the conspiracy, regretted his role in the purge late in his life and willed that all his writings be burnt.
 No writing of his remains except for one short poem although he was a famous writer.